-Students must attain an aggregated mark of 50 per cent for their total assessment requirements in order to pass each subject.
+Students must attain an aggregated assignment and exam mark of not less than 50 per cent and an exam mark that is not less than 40 per cent in order to pass each subject.

 For non-award students, assessment is optional.
 However, if you wish to move to membership or later wish to complete the Professional Education Programme, assessment is mandatory.